dotnet/csharplang/proposals/dictionary-expressions.md

 Dictionary<string, Option> optionMap = [..
 Defaults.CoreOptions, feature1Name: feature1Override];
 ```

-Which approach should we go with with our dictionary expressions?
+Which approach should we go with for dictionary expressions?
 Options include:

 1. Purely restrictive.
 All elements use `.Add` to be added to the list.
 Note: types like `ConcurrentDictionary` would then not work, not without adding support with something like the `CollectionBuilderAttribute`.
 2. Purely permissive.
 All elements are added using the indexer.
 Perhaps with compiler warnings if the exact same key is given the same constant value twice.